HironTez/Chess/README.md

     - `checkColor` Color | null - color of the team in check
     - `checkmateColor` Color | null - color of the team in checkmate
     - `isDraw` boolean - did game ended with a draw
-    - `winnerColor` Color - color of the winner team
+    - `winnerColor` Color | null - color of the winner team
     - `colorToMove` Color - color of the team that makes the next move
     - `pieces` Array\<Piece> - the current set of pieces
     - `capturedPieces` Array\<Piece> - the set of captured pieces